rocodev/theme-generator/README.md

 then you can see the compiled css file.

-### Step4.
+### Step5.
 Deploy

-Before deploy, remember to commit and push to master.
+Before deploy, remember to commit and push it to master.

 ```bash
 $ git add .